 - Visit a friend, family or a shut-in.

-We’ve learned some important lessons since the economy took a downturn.
+We’ve learned some important lessons since the global pandemic started and the economy took a downturn.
 Let’s not forget them!
-We should continue to look for ways to live frugally and go forward with a bounce in our step, a thankful heart and embrace the new year.
+We should continue to look for ways to live frugally and go forward with a bounce in our step, a thankful heart and embrace the hope a new year brings.